maneuver-agency/boilerplate/readme.md

 /assets
 Images, fonts and other assets.

-/bower_components
-All bower components.
-Automatically created by bower when running 'bower install'.

 /cache
 Used by Twig if configured.

 /dist
 Contains all files needed to be delivered to the browser.
 Automatically created by gulp.

-/node_modules
-All node mobules.
-Automatically created by npm when running 'npm install'.

 /scripts
 Uncompressed javascript files.
 Gulp will create an uglified version into the /dist folder. (see gulpfile.js)